stuartcrobinson/meilisearch/sis_guide.md

     *   **Inside `process_single_index_snapshot_import`**:
         *   Retrieve `source_snapshot_path` and `target_index_uid` from the task payload.
         *   **Call Core Logic**: Call `IndexMapper::import_index_from_snapshot` (from Step 5).
-        *   **Apply Settings**: On success from the core logic, use the returned `Index` handle and parsed metadata to apply the settings to the newly imported index (e.g., using `update::Settings` or similar mechanism).
-This might require a write transaction on the imported index.
+        *   **Apply Settings**: On success from the core logic, use the returned `Index` handle and parsed metadata (`ParsedMetadata.settings`) to apply the settings to the newly imported index.
+This typically involves creating an `update::Settings` builder, populating it from the parsed settings, and executing it within a write transaction on the imported index.
         *   **Finalize Task**: Based on the `Result` from *both* the core logic and the settings application: update the task status to `Succeeded` only if both succeeded.
 If either fails, update the status to `Failed` and store the relevant error in `Details`.
 *   **Testing (TDD)**: Write integration tests: Place a valid snapshot file in `snapshots_path`.
 Enqueue an `SingleIndexSnapshotImport` task.
 Run `tick()`.
 Verify the task's final status.
 Check that the new index exists (via `IndexMapper` or API) and has the correct settings applied (check settings API or direct `milli::Index` methods).
 Test error handling during the settings application phase (ensure task fails correctly).